PrairieLearn/PrairieLearn/docs/codeExecution.md

 1. The page request is handled by `pages/studentInstanceQuestionHomework` or similar.
 2. That handler calls `getAndRenderVariant` in `lib/question` (a different function would be called if the user were submitting an answer).
 3. That function calls an internal function that calls `render` in `question-servers/freeform.js`.
-4. That function calls `getPythonCaller` in `lib/workers`.
+4. That function calls `withCodeCaller` in `lib/workers`.
 Depending on the active execution mode
-   1. If running in `container` mode, a `lib/code-caller-docker` caller will be "prepared" for the current course (which sets up necessary bind mounts) and returned.
+   1. If running in `container` mode, a `lib/code-caller-container` caller will be "prepared" for the current course (which sets up necessary bind mounts) and returned.
-   2. If running in `native` mode, any available `lib/code-caller-python` caller will be returned.
+   2. If running in `native` mode, any available `lib/code-caller-native` caller will be returned.
 5. `call(...)` is then repeatedly invoked on the code caller with the appropriate pieces of code to be executed.
 6. Once the code caller is no longer needed during this request, `done()` is invoked on it.
 The forked worker is sent a `restart` message, which will cause the worker to exit and return control to the zygote.
 The zygote will then fork itself again, and the forked worker will wait until it receives more instructions.
 7. Page render completes and the response is sent, thus finishing the request cycle.